 prAna Vaha Short

 These shorts from prAna are fantastic.
-I can’t say enough good things about these shorts as they are super comfortable and durable.
-I have several pairs of the Vaha Pant both shorts and pants.
+I can’t say enough good things about them; they are super comfortable and durable.
+I have several pairs of Vaha pants, both shorts and pants.
+The material dries fast, holds up to any activities, and shows little sign of wear.
+They look great anywhere you can get away with casual attire, almost anywhere in Central America.

 Chinos

-If you have plans for a night out at a resort then plan to have dress pants like chinos.
-It’s a classic look that when combined with a dress shirt has a classic look.
+If you have plans for a night out at a resort, then plan to wear dress pants like chinos.
+It’s a classic look that has a classic look when combined with a dress shirt.
 I always pack a pair of these pants in my bag!
+It’s a solid choice for resort wear if that’s where you’ll spend your time in Central America.
+Otherwise, it’s best to leave them at home as surf towns are very casual.

 Board Shorts

+For men, Cameron loves a good pair of board shorts from Billabong or Dakine.
+Both make great quality shorts that are lightweight and built for surfing, so they stretch and move with the body.
 When purchasing board shorts it’s best to stick with darker colors as they hold up longer and to get a shorter cut above the knee.
-As for material a great blend of polyester and elastane is a solid choice as it’s lightweight and comfortable.
+As for material, a great blend of polyester and elastane is a solid choice as it’s lightweight and comfortable.

 Sports Watch